The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Stage 1

 A stage 1 pressure sore occurs when lack of movement starts to affect blood flow.
 In the early stages, skin will develop non-blanchable redness, meaning it does not turn white when pressed.
-The skin is still intact and may feel warm; more severe cases may leave the skin purple or blue.
+The skin is still intact and may feel warm; more severe cases may leave the skin purple or blue and this stage is more difficult to diagnose in people with darker skin.

 Stage 2